top of page

 Small Wedding Ceremony at Covent Garden Hotel

-The ceremony took place in a private function room inside the hotel.
-The room was perfect for the setting which was intimate.
+The ceremony took place in a private function room in the hotel.
+The room was perfect for the setting.
 After being walked down the aisle by her father, with their guests watching, the couple their exchanged vows.
-There’s a stillness in a wedding like this, where every word is heard and every look seen.
-The couple had chosen to keep the layout close so that they could all be part of their day, drawing everyone into the moment.
+The couple had chosen to keep the the setting close so the ceremony could flow into the reception, drawing everyone close.

 Bride enters the ceremony room with her father and family looking on